Jenny & the Eddies: Background

-Clinghan contributed a segment of Jenny & the Eddies and a comic at the back, White Blood Cells and Blueprint, to the 2020 Funtime issue, funtimecomics#33: Tales from Pandemia (comics inspired by the global coronavirus pandemic).
+Clinghan contributed a segment of Jenny & the Eddies and a comic White Blood Cells and Blueprint, to the 2020 Funtime issue, funtimecomics#33: Tales from Pandemia (comics inspired by the global coronavirus pandemic).

 According to Zahra Shahtahmasebi, Jenny & the Eddies was first launched at the Christchurch Armageddon Expo in July 2020.

 Theme

 The book's theme is that vaccines have been scientifically proven to be safe and are a victim of their own success.
 The storyline offers the opportunity for characters to come to the realisation that vaccines can take care of themselves and only need to be trusted by people.
-The text challenges the reader to imagine how viruses and vaccines might interact if they had human behaviours and qualities.Viruses are monsters that silently attack and cause suffering, while a vaccine is a dog that is always loyal and protective of people.
+The text challenges the reader to imagine how viruses and vaccines might interact if they had human behaviours and qualities.
+Viruses are monsters that silently attack and cause suffering, while a vaccine is a dog that is always loyal and protective of people.
 Jenny & the Eddies promotes vaccine safety and reassures concerned parents in a non-confrontational manner.
-Clinghan has said he prefers not to discuss conspiracy theories directly, but the comic does explore how anti-vaccination views can misguide parents and the storyline and characters create situations that expose misinformation about vaccines and how to stand up to these theories.
+Clinghan has said he preferred not to discuss conspiracy theories directly, but the comic does explore how anti-vaccination views can misguide parents and the storyline and characters create situations that expose misinformation about vaccines and how to stand up to these theories.